patcon/vagrant_graylog2/README.md

 for demonstration purposes or as a starting point for your own installation.

 ## Requirements
-    VirtualBox 4.x (64bit)
+    VirtualBox 4.x
     ruby 1.9

 ## Installation
-Build a baseline Ubuntu machine and import it as a Vagrant box
+Build a baseline Ubuntu machine and import it as a Vagrant box.
+If you are on a 32bit system just use the 'ubuntu-11.10-server-i386' template.

     gem install vagrant veewee
     vagrant basebox define 'graylog2' 'ubuntu-11.10-server-amd64-ruby192'